Skip to main content

 Limits

 Limits control how much a visitor can use this chatbot before AI Puffer stops new messages.
 AI Puffer checks the visitor’s quota before a chat request starts and records usage after the response.
 Guests are tracked by session.
 Logged-in users are tracked on their WordPress account.
 Leave a quota empty for unlimited usage, or set it to 0 to block that group.
+Open Chatbot settings > AI behavior > Limits to configure chatbot quota controls.
+Quota buttons can link to customer dashboard usage, credits, purchases, the buy credits page, a custom URL, or no button.

 For credit-based chatbot access, define pricing rules in Usage.
 To sell prepaid credits, create WooCommerce credit packages in Usage.